miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/async/template.md

 - the `@loadData` function is running

 You can use this boolean to build a loading data indicator on the table.

+## `@totalRows` and async

+You'll usually use pagination and async together.
+In such a case, Yeti Table needs to know the total number of rows to display the correct pagination information.

+To do this, you need to get the total number of rows from your server (usually sent in the `meta` hash in JSON:API) and set that value to the `@totalRows` argument of `<YetiTable>`.

+In the next section we'll see an example of such.

 ## All together now